StevePro7/PythonSetup/Kaggle/CompoEntry/Works/README.md

 Group features by the Outcome
 Line plot
 the mean value of each feature is more for diabetic women than non-diabetic women

+Box plots
+highlight outliers

+For completeness check count plot the Outcome
+The dataset is not imbalanced

+Univeriate plot
+Normal      BloodPressure, SkinThickness, BMI
+Skewed      other features

+Replace normal distributions with   mean
+Replace skewed distributions with   median

+Outliers
+We see outliers for every feature therefore we have to remove / replace outliers to get better accuracy